 In 2019, Hotel The Craftsmen opened its doors in the Canal District of Amsterdam.
-This historical monument offers 14- rooms, each portraying a Dutch historical craft.
+This historical monument offers 14- rooms, each portraying a unique Dutch historical craft.
 But long before the opening of the hotel, the stately building on the Singel already had a rich history.

-Roelof Swaen, employed by the Admiralty of Amsterdam and Lieutenant under The Netherland’s most famous Admiral ever, Michiel de Ruyter., inherited the building.
-Roelof was Captain of the ship Noord Holland and took part in the battle of Beachy Head in 1690.
+Roelof Swaen, employed by the Admiralty of Amsterdam and Lieutenant under The Netherland’s most famous Admiral ever, Michiel de Ruyter, inherited the building.
+Roelof was Captain of the Noord Holland ship and took part in the battle of Beachy Head in 1690.

-Anna Swaen-van Sijdenburg inherits the building after the tragic death of Roelof Swaen.
+the tragic death.
 In 1698 she marries a wealthy widower, merchant and appraiser of precious metals Andrias Gallus Grill.
 He was the son of a surgeon and was born in Zaandam, just North of Amsterdam.
 His first wife was his cousin Catharina Grill, whose name he adds to his own.
-This was done often for business purposes.
+This was often done for business purposes.
 The double name of his second wife Anna indicates that she might have been a widow herself.